Skip to content

 sudo chmod -R g+rw /var/ayanova/data

-Set permissions to read / write / execute for the .local-chromium directory:
+Set permissions to read / write / execute for the .Chrome directory:

 10. Create and install a service to run AyaNova automatically